hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 seurat_integrated <- NormalizeData(seurat_integrated, verbose = FALSE)
 ```

+Depending on our markers of interest, they could be positive or negative markers for a particular cell type.
+The combined expression of our chosen handful of markers should give us an idea on whether a cluster corresponds to that particular cell type.

-We are looking for consistency of expression of the markers across the clusters.
-For example, if there are two markers for a cell type and only one of them is expressed in a cluster - then we cannot reliably assign that cluster to the celltype.
+For the markers used here, we are looking for positive markers and consistency of expression of the markers across the clusters.
+For example, if there are two markers for a cell type and only one of them is expressed in a cluster - then we cannot reliably assign that cluster to the cell type.

 **CD14+ monocyte markers**